SonjaTapio/cmdline-course/README.md

 # cmdline-course
-This is the final assingment for the course unit KIK-LG221 "Command Line Tools for Linguists" (5 cr).
+This repository is part of the course unit KIK-LG221 "Command Line Tools for Linguists" (5 cr).
 The aim of the course, among other things, was to
 * teach the students how to use Unix command-line and regular expressions
 * introduce the students to basic processing of corpora
 * create and host a webpage on GitHub Pages